 To learn more about CBD crumble, check out our post here.

-CBD Wax is either made via the use of butane to pull apart cannabinoids from plant matter, or via supercritical CO2.
+CBD Wax is often made via the use of butane to pull apart cannabinoids from plant matter, or via supercritical CO2.

-CBD Sauce is the combination of a hard CBD concentrate (usually CBD crystals, also known as CBD diamonds), added to a liquid pool of terpenes and CBD distillate; leaving a ‘sauce’ in which the concentrate floats in.
+CBD Sauce is the combination of a hard concentrate (usually CBD crystals, also known as diamonds), added to a liquid pool of terpenes and distillate; leaving a ‘sauce’ in which the concentrate floats in.

 This is where things get interesting, live resin is relatively new to the market, having been developed circa 2013 by a couple of canna enthusiasts in the states.

-Once frozen, cannabinoids are extracted usually via butane, resulting in the highest concentration of natural cannabis terpenes without the need for any additives; i.e. the tastiest extract possible!
+Once frozen, cannabinoids are extracted usually via butane, resulting in some of the highest concentrations of natural cannabis terpenes without the need for any additives; i.e. one of the tastiest cannabis . extracts possible!

 The purest form of cannabidiol, CBD isolate usually contains 99.5%+ CBD and 0% THC.
 It is flavourless and often comes in a powder form.

-Useful for CBD DIY, for example creating your own CBD vape liquid or dabbing.
+Useful for CBD DIY, for example creating your own CBD vape liquid.
+It’s also favoured because it has no taste, so it can be added to anything without a problem.

-CBD crystals are also frequently infused with terpenes, and as CBD isolate has no taste, it takes on the flavour of the terpenes well, resulting in a tasty extract to vape via a CBD concentrate or dab pen.
+When infused with terpenes, it’s referred to as terpsolate.
+As it takes on the flavour of the terpenes, it becomes a tasty extract to vape via a concentrate or dab pen.

 While vaping is effective, it does require a little upkeep, as otherwise the internal mechanics can become a little gunky and depending on how dirty your vape is, you might use a different type of cleaning method.